bravolabs/bravo-fe/README.md

     REACT_APP_CLIENT_SECRET = your Slack app's client secret, can be found in you app's settings --> basic information

-# Frontend

-Healthy office cultures often acknowledge good work from their coworkers and peers.
-Award your peers with acknowledgements that act like coins/points in Slack when they do awesome things - and never let the acknowledgement of their good work get lost in the shuffle again.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.